SS City of Paris (1888): Spanish–American War, April–September 1898

 The following day she had another brief encounter with the enemy off San Juan when a Spanish armed transport came out and fired a few shots.
 Yale was far more weakly armed than her opponent and retired from the scene.
 She returned to San Juan the following day, where a shore battery at Castillo San Cristóbal, under the orders of Captain Angel Rivero Mendez, fired two poorly aimed shots at her with its Ordóñez guns; both shots fell far short.

 Pursuant to her orders, Yale patrolled off Puerto Rico until 13 May, at which time she left for St. Thomas in the Danish West Indies (Virgin Islands) to telegraph her report to Washington.
 She returned briefly to Puerto Rico on 16 and 17 May, then headed for Cap-Haïtien, Haiti, in company with St. Paul.
 She remained at Cap-Haïtien until 21 May, then headed for waters off Santiago de Cuba where the Spanish fleet had been discovered.
 Yale remained there while the United States fleet assembled off Santiago to blockade Cervera's ships in that port.
 On the 28th, she quit the area; stopped briefly at Port Antonio, Jamaica; and then set a course for Newport News, Virginia.
 The ship spent 20 days at Newport News, heading back to Cuba on 23 June.
 She arrived off Santiago on 27 June but remained there only two days.
 On the 29th, she got underway for Key West, Florida, stopping there overnight on 3 and 4 July before continuing on to Charleston.
 Yale returned to Santiago on 11 July and remained in Cuban waters until the 17th.
 On July 22, Yale left Cuba as the command ship on the Puerto Rico expedition under General Miles.
 After participating in the invasion of Puerto Rico at Guánica, Puerto Rico, she set a course for New York on 26 July.
 She spent most of the first two weeks of August in New York and returned to Cuba on the 15th.
 Remaining only briefly, she embarked troops for the return voyage to New York.
 Yale arrived back in New York on 23 August and remained there until decommissioned on 2 September 1898.
 Though returned to her owners after decommissioning, Yale was not struck from the Navy List until 3 July 1899.
 She returned to merchant service—first under the name SS City of Paris.

-Further commercial service
+Return to commercial service, 1898–1913

-Paris returned to her regular trade and in December 1898 rescued 22 of 23 seaman aboard the British Vindobala before the tanker sank during a bad winter storm.
+Paris returned to her regular trade and in December 1898 rescued 22 of 23 seamen aboard the British Vindobala before the tanker sank during a bad winter storm.

 While westbound on 21 May 1899, Paris ran aground in fog on The Manacles off the coast of Cornwall.

 The supervising salvage engineer was Matthew Wheldon Aisbitt (Superintendent, Cardiff Docks) and the scanned image is taken from his 1900 photograph album, which includes his original notes.